7 new additions in Africa: our latest stays in the continent

 Danielle's specialist tip:

 It would be a good idea to do some research on the constellations before you arrive or download an app on your phone that tells you where they all are.
-My favourite constellation in Botswana is the Southern Cross as you can only see it in the Southern Hemisphere.
+My favorite constellation in Botswana is the Southern Cross as you can only see it in the Southern Hemisphere.
 Also, make sure you take some extra warm clothing as it can get quite chilly once the sun goes down.

 - Plan your trip to Botswana